google-research/dex-lang/README.md

 # Dex

-Dex (short for "index") is a research language for array processing in the Haskell/ML family.
-The goal of the project is to explore questions about:
+Dex (named for "index") is a research language for array processing in the Haskell/ML family.
+The goal of the project is to explore:

   * Type systems for array programming
   * Mathematical program transformations like differentiation and integration